ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

     * If there is not a non-relative of the appropriate age available, assign to a non-relative of any age (select at random if multiple)
     * If there are not any other non-relatives in the house, make "N/A"
 - Child is the reference person
-    * Assign a parent, if available
+    * If someone has a defined [parent] relationship, assign them as guardian
     * Otherwise, assign another relative (anyone who is NOT a roommate/housemate or other nonrelative in the same house) who is between 20 and 45 years older than the child.
 If there are multiple, assign at random.
     * If there are no other relatives in the house, make "N/A"

-Once the parent/guardian is assigned, if there is a spouse or unmarried partner for that simulant (reference person and spouse/unmarried partner ONLY), then include both as parents/guardians.
-Otherwise only include the one as a parent/guardian.
+Once a guardian is assigned, if there is a spouse or unmarried partner for the guardian simulant (reference person and spouse/unmarried partner ONLY), then include both as guardians.
+Otherwise only include the one as a guardian.

-(note to software engineers: if any of these rules turn out to be surprisingly hard to implement, please be in touch with research --- we have some flexibility in just how we do this!)

 **For a simulant who is below 24 and in GQ at college:**

-Simulant will be randomly assigned to a parent/guardian based on the below rules:
+Simulant will be randomly assigned to a guardian based on the below rules:

-- 78.5% will be assigned to a parent/guardian within their state.
+- 78.5% will be assigned to a guardian within their state.
 The remainder will be assigned out of state source1_.
-For early versions with only one state, the out of state parent/guardians can be ignored.
+For early versions with only one state, the out of state guardians can be ignored.
 - Match to a person 20 to 45 years older than the child
 - If child is not "Multiracial or Some Other Race", match parent's race.
-If child is "Multiracial or Some Other Race", then assign to a parent of any race
+If child is "Multiracial or Some Other Race", then assign to a guardian of any race
 - Assign to reference people source2_
     * 23% female reference people without a listed spouse
     * 5% male reference people without a listed spouse